 Concurrent with clinical practice, this course provides students with the opportunity to reflect on their teaching experience to develop the meaning of teaching in a school setting.
 Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
 The conceptual basis for the course are the works of Donald Schon, Chris Argyris, John Dewey, and Kenneth Zeichner, among others.
-Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by New Jersey standards.
+Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by the New Jersey Student Learning Standards.
 Prerequisites: All required education courses and ED4214.
 Offered at Lakewood campus only.

-ED4306 Secondary Education Clinical Practice 9 credits

-Clinical Practice is the capstone course in teacher education.
-During clinical practice, clinical interns demonstrate their integration of content knowledge. understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
+ED4306 Secondary Education Clinical Practice 9 credits Clinical Practice is the capstone course in teacher education.
+During clinical practice, clinical interns demonstrate their integration of content knowledge, understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
 Clinical practice is full time (15 weeks) in an inclusive setting and required for all teacher candidates.
 Candidates are supported and evaluated by an in-class cooperating teacher and a GCU clinical supervisor.
 Concurrent with clinical practice, candidates attend weekly seminar meetings.
-Candidates develop a performance portfolio that demonstrates that they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Core Curriculum Content Standards and/or Common Core Standards (CCSS).
+Candidates develop a performance portfolio that demonstrates that they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Student Learning Standards.
 Prerequisites: All required education courses and ED4215.
 One semester.

-ED4307 Reflective Practice in Secondary & Special Education 3 credits professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
-The conceptual basis for the course are the works of Donald Schon, Chris Argyris, John Dewey, Kenneth Zeichner, among others.
-Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by New Jersey standards.
+ED4307 Reflective Practice in Secondary & Special Education 3 credits

+Concurrent with clinical practice, this course provides students with the opportunity to reflect on their teaching experience to develop the meaning of teaching in a school setting.
+Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
+The conceptual basis for the course are the works of Donald Schon.
+Chris Argyris, John Dewey, Kenneth Zeichner, among others.
+Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by the New Jersey Student Learning standards.
 Prerequisites: All required education courses and ED4215.
 Offered at Lakewood campus only.